MurtyShikhar/LanguagePatching/README.md

-Preliminaries:
-Install the following.
+Models and Checkpoints / pipeline for training your own models / yaml configs:
+- coming soon!

 To reproduce results:
 - For Table-2, see the notebooks `override-checklist-experiments.ipynb` and `feature-checklist-experiments.ipynb`
 - For Table-3,4,5 please follow the instructions in the notebook `override_patches_sentiment.ipynb` and `orig_model_results.ipynb`
 - For Figure-4, use `finetuning_experiments.py`

-To train your own model with patches:
--

 To cite this paper, use: